anz-bank/sysl-go/authexpr/README.md

 authexpr
 ========

-An authorisation expression parsing and evaluation library.
+An authorization expression parsing and evaluation library.

 ### Purpose

-This library allows rules to control authorisation to be defined as "authorisation expressions" in a simple language.
+This library allows rules to control authorization to be defined as "authorization expressions" in a simple language.

 For examples of syntax, see the unit tests in `expr_test.go`.